 - Cooking and eating utensils

 - A camera.
 I don't advise bringing a DSLR.
-It could rain at anytime and the moisture inside the tent and in your bag are not good for your camera.
-If you do, make sure it's in a waterproof bag and with some silica gels inside to absorb the moisture
+It could rain at any time, and the moisture inside the tent and in your bag is not good for your camera.
+If you do, make sure it's in a waterproof bag and with some silica gel inside to absorb the moisture

-The day started splendid.
-It was like walking in New Zealand — a wide area of greens and mountains, and the sizzling hit of the sun.
+The day started splendidly.
+It was like walking in New Zealand — a wide area of greens and mountains, and the sizzling heat of the sun.
 It reminded me of the "Lord of the Rings" movie.
 I imagined accidentally stepping on Frodo or Sam along the way.

-Looking down at your shoes and you'll find lots of clover-like plants.
+Looking down at your shoes, you'll find lots of clover-like plants.
 Clovers made me think of my boss when I was still working as a call center agent.
-I have this earring on the top part of my ear — it's in a shape of a clover — he would always slightly touch it and said "today would be a great night" or "you're a lucky person tonight."
-I heard that clovers with four petals means good luck because it is rare to find these specific counts.
+I have this earring on the top part of my ear — it's in the shape of a clover — he would always slightly touch it and say "Today would be a great night" or "You're a lucky person tonight."
+I heard that clovers with four petals mean good luck because it is rare to find these specific counts.
 And it's definitely true.
 We passed by a few of these plants and all the clovers — if they were really clovers — had five or six petals.
 The lucky four-leafed one was nowhere to be found.

 Next on the list is a clean "CR," also known as comfort room/bathroom/washroom.
 You can try to politely ask the store owners if they'll allow you to use their bathrooms.
 Good thing our expert mountaineer friend knew this place.
 It's better to unload all waste before you hit the road.
 While waiting for the guys to finish up, we lined up our bags for fun.
 The one with the smallest bag would bring all the heavy supplies.

 Walking in the middle of nowhere was pretty exciting and dangerous.
-It's hard to call for back-up knowing there’s no cell phone signal and that civilization is out of sight.
-Pray for safety, think positive and enjoy every step of the way.
+It's hard to call for backup knowing there’s no cell phone signal and that civilization is out of sight.
+Pray for safety, think positively, and enjoy every step of the way.

 Tip 3: Watch your step

-I considered the rain forest the hardest and most dangerous part of the trek.
-The land was soft and slippery, its shaded trees were high enough to block sunlight from getting through to that part of the mountain.
+I considered the rainforest the hardest and most dangerous part of the trek.
+The land was soft and slippery, and its shaded trees were high enough to block sunlight from getting through to that part of the mountain.
 Be extra careful.
-If you slip, it means falling down to who-knows-where and who-knows-what awaiting you.
+If you slip, it means falling down to who-knows-where and who-knows-what awaits you.
 Definitely not a good sight.
 I guess bringing some rope could come in handy for emergency purposes.

 The path we hiked on was not the usual trail.
 Stay safe.